beamvenom/word_surrounder/README.md

 #### 1. Start the back-end:
 - Open Windows Powershell/(other terminals)
 - cd to ./word_surrounder/backend
-- Typing
+- Type
 ```bash
 poetry run python src/main.py
 ```
 #### 2. Start the front-end:
 - Open Windows Powershell/(other terminals)
 - cd to ./word_surrounder/frontend
-- Typing
+- Type
 ```bash
 npm start
 ```
 #### Now the program should be running!
-If a website did not start.
+- If a website did not start.
 Open up http://localhost:3000/ and you should be greeted with a page like in the screenshot below.
 <p align="center">
 <img src="https://github.com/beamvenom/word_surrounder/blob/main/images/screenshot3.png?raw=true" />
 </p>

 - Pressing the blue/white button will prompt a file upload.
--Upload a text file to get a result.
+- Upload a text file to get a result.
 (Notice that "the" is the most used word in the screenshot)

 <p align="center">
 <img src="https://github.com/beamvenom/word_surrounder/blob/main/images/screenshot2.png?raw=true" />